 Suzie Winchester & Justin Sainsbury

-Suzie Winchester leads Rebound therapy which is used to facilitate movement, promote the following; balance, increase or decrease in muscle tone, relaxation, sensory integration, fitness and exercise tolerance and to improve communication skills.
+Suzie Winchester leads Rebound therapy which is used to facilitate movement and promote the following; balance, increase or decrease in muscle tone, relaxation, sensory integration, fitness and exercise tolerance and to improve communication skills.
 It is also fun, gives confidence in movement and a feeling of well being.

-Hussain Hasip is our qualified swim coach who works closely with teachers and the pupils to develop water skills as well as providing therapeutic sessions for our complex learners.
+Justin Sainsbury is our qualified swim coach who works closely with pupils and teachers to develop their water skills as well as providing therapeutic sessions to more complexed learners.

 Nurture Support / Learning Mentor

 Steph is a qualified Learning Mentor who supports identified pupils who require extra support to boost their confidence and self-esteem within the school environment through individual and small group sessions exploring identified personal interest and activities to promote positive social interaction.
 She runs friendship groups, girls club and boys club.
 Steph is a trained Emotional Literacy Support Assistant and uses this training to support children to with work on emotions, helping them to better understand and regulate their own emotions.
 She also provides mindfulness, resilience and wellbeing support for children who need it.